What to Bring & Not Bring to the GMAT

 GMAT Test Day: The Essentials

 First and foremost, you will absolutely need to have a photo I.D. when you enter the testing area.
 If you do not have appropriate identification, you will be dismissed from the center.
-Additionally, GMAC has strict rules regarding what constitutes a valid and approved photo I.D.
+GMAC also has strict rules regarding what constitutes a valid and approved photo I.D.

 Driver's licenses and passports are the two primary acceptable forms of I.D.
-Additional ones include government-issued national/state/province identity cards, as well as a military ID cards.
+Additional ones include government-issued national/state/province identity cards, as well as a military I.D. cards.

 GMAT Test Day: Non Essentials